krrishnax/isamyakt/README.md

 # 👋 Hi, I’m Samyakt

 I am rust developer, I started to learn rust in mid of 2022.
-Before I used to do trading in binance then I gotta know about quadratic trading, Defi, flash loan and MEV.
+Before I used to do trading in binance then I gotta know about quantitative trading, defi, flash loan and MEV.
 Then I started doing research on that topic as I mentioned, so I started learning how to code.

-I was interested in Solana so I learned Rust, then I gotta know Rust as awesome features like owership borrowing model, no memory leak, no garbage collection, fast, secure and much more...

-now I wanted to work on DeFi and Core-Blockchain Rust Developer 🔥

 <br>